sonic-net/SONiC/doc/port_fec_ber/port_fec_ber.md

 ### 1 Overview

-#### FEC is a common hardware feature deployed in a high speed interconnect.
-Due to the signal integrity issue, date being tarnsfer might have bit(s) corrupted.
+##### FEC is a common hardware feature deployed in a high speed interconnect.
+Due to the signal integrity issue, date being tarnsfer might have bit(s) corruption.
 The FEC will correct the data's corruptiom and increment counters to account for corrected bits (Pre FEC) or uncorrected frame (Post FEC)

 #### 1.1 Functional Requirements
 #####  This HLD is to